OneCrazyCoder/MMOGamepadOverlay/README.md

     PS_X = Confirm MainMenu
     Circle = Back MainMenu

-If you want to make it so pressing Circle when at the root Main Menu also closes the menu entirely (like pressing Start would), you can use this instead:
+### Closing a menu and the Back= command

+Technically, menus are never actually opened, closed, or disabled.
+They are always there, it is just a matter of whether or not they are visible (via the ``HUD=`` command on an active layer) and whether any buttons currently are assigned to control them.
+This is why when you want to "open" a menu, it makes sense to use ``=Reset <MenuName>`` as the first command on it, as it will otherwise still be in whatever state it was last left in.

+You can give the appearance of a menu being closed or disabled by hiding the menu and/or making sure no buttons are assigned to control it (in fact, a menu will automatically fade to its "inactive" transparency if it detects no buttons are currently assigned to control it, to help indicate it currently disabled).

+In order to essentially close a menu when trying to back out of one via the ``=Back <MenuName>`` command, you can take advantage of a special command property you can add to any menu or sub-menu named "Back".
+This command is run whenever the Back command is used on that menu.

+For the earlier example of MainMenu being controlled by Layer.MainMenu, when the user presses Circle from the root menu, the menu could essentially close by removing the MainMenu layer, which will hide the menu (because the ``HUD=`` property making it visible will be gone) and stop controlling it (because the various button assignments related to it will be gone).
+Here's how:

+    [Menu.MainMenu]
+    Style = List
+    Position = L+10, 25%
+    Alignment = L, T
-    Circle = Back or Close MainMenu
+    Back = Remove MainMenu layer

-*Note that root menus are never technically "closed", just hidden by the HUD= property, so what is actually done to "close" a sub-menu is that whichever layer(s) are currently keeping the menu visible with their HUD= property are removed, which should not only hide it but likely disable any buttons that control it.*
+    1=Inventory: Inventory
+    2=Book: Book
+    3=TBD:
+    4=Settings

 ### Menu Auto command

-Similar to the "Auto" button for each *Controls Layer*, you can add an ``Auto=`` property to a menu or sub-menu which can be set to a direct input command to be used whenever that sub-menu becomes active.
+Similar to the "Auto" button for each *Controls Layer* and a counterpoint to the Back property above, you can add an ``Auto=`` property to a menu or sub-menu which can be set to a direct input command to be used whenever that sub-menu becomes active.
 This command will trigger when changing sub-menus (including returning to one from using "Back" or "Reset") or when a menu has just been made visible/enabled when it previously was not.

 ### Menu directional commands